 There are some ways you could reuse this aluminum foil so that you make sure it has lived a full life before being bid adieu.
 Here are a few of them you could find a use for in your daily life:

 - Your garden plants can be protected from pests if foil is wrapped around as a collar around their base.
 The shiny foil repels many insects.

 - Use folded foil as a wobble wedge or shim for a table that’s not sturdy

 - You can sharpen the edges of your scissors by folding aluminum foil into a square and cutting it 8-10 times.

 - Cleaning grease from the stovetop or grill just gets easier if you scrunch up your used foil and scrub instead of getting new steel wool scrub

 - Laying silverware on aluminum foil slows its deterioration.
 It can also be used in a combination with baking soda and water to help the silverware to get shiny when tarnished.

-- If you don’t like your clothes coming out from the dryer with static, just put a piece of foil into the dryer when you dry your clothes.
+- If you don’t like your clothes coming out of the dryer with static, just put a piece of foil into the dryer when you dry your clothes.

 - A great camping companion- you could wrap just about anything to make it rain-proof.
 Think matches, food, or even clothes.

 The versatility of aluminum foil makes it easy to use in many day-to-day chores.
 Make sure you use it a few fair times before tossing it in the recycling bin.
 Another change you could make is to try to buy aluminum foil that is made of recycled aluminum!

 In Europe, the average rate of recycling aluminum packaging alone is 65%.
 If we set our minds to it, this rate can be made to 100% all over the world.
 These suggestions we provided can be followed to make sure that the foil you used is recycled and back in the system very many times.